 The first year includes periodic performance labs where MFA actors present work-in-progress, as well as regular work on productions in the department season.
 Teaching assistantships include mentored assistance of introductory undergraduate acting classes, followed by independent teaching.

 The second year expands the actor's range and transformative capacity through coursework in Acting for the Camera, Michael Chekhov's techniques for the creative actor, advanced movement and voice classes, and three public performances including a solo character project, a play in a heightened theatrical style (tragedy, physical comedy, musical theater, or Shakespeare), and a film project.
-Coursework in cultural performance perspectives informs each student's developing artistic vision and their proposal for a Thesis Project to be completed in Year 3.
+Coursework in cultural performance perspectives and ensemble devising informs each student's developing artistic vision.

-There are opportunities for a Professional Internship in the summer of Year 2 or 3, enabling each MFA actor to work on an independent film production through our partnership with South Carolina Film Commission, or other theater internships of flexible duration tailored to each student’s career goals.
+The Professional Internship in the summer of Year 2 enables each MFA actor to work on a professional independent film production through our partnership with the South Carolina Film Commission.

 Assistantships and Tuition Support